SundaramSubramanian/PDFViewerBlazor/README.md

 # PDFViewerBlazor
- In this simple Blazor Application, we can any PDF Files
+ In this simple Blazor Application, we can view any PDF Files